Nenotriple/img-txt_viewer/docs/Workpad.md

 <!-- Notebook Tabs --############################################################################-->
-## Filter Tab
-- Add a listbox to display all filtered img-txt pairs.
-- Allow the user to select item(s) from the listbox and:
-  - Prefix, Append, or Replace tags.
-  - Move to another folder.
-  - Delete img-txt pairs.

 ## MyTags Tab
 - Show all tags in a list, with a count of how many times each tag is used.
 - Allow the user to quickly insert tags from "ALL" into "MyTags".
 - Allow the user to quickly insert tags from "All" into the text box.

-## Thumbnail Panel
-- It's currently not possible to navigate backwards from the first image, or forwards from the last image by clicking the thumbnails.
-  - Show a button at the start and end to go to the first and last image.

 ## AutoTag Tab